RodrigoAmora/my_shell_scripts/README.md

 # my_shellscripts
 Description
 -----------
-Shell scripts that I created to facilitate my day by day.
+Shell scripts that I created to facilitate my day by day and automate my tasks.

 Author
 ------